Coleus neochilus: Uses

 It is said that this plant can repel snakes, mosquitoes, flies and most garden pests as a result of its fragrant nature.
 This makes Coleus neochilus an ideal companion plant for vegetable gardens.
 Furthermore, reports point out that these plants can be used efficaciously as an air purifier.

-The dried herb, known as "boldo" or "boldo-gambá", is employed for treating hepatic insufficiency and dyspepsia in folk medicine.
+The dried herb, known as "Falso Boldo" or "boldo-gambá", is employed for treating hepatic insufficiency and dyspepsia in folk medicine.

 Tea made by steeping fresh leaves is similar to mint tea.